-Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 25 listings have come on the market, which means office spaces might be leasing quickly.
+In the last 90 days, 32 listings have been listed, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 8% of the listings in the Keystone at The Crossing are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 3% of the available leases in the Keystone at The Crossing are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,080 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are around 4 stories.
-Most buildings in this market were built in 1987 and are Class A.
+Even though the median size is 4,850 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are approximately 4 stories.
+Most buildings in this region were built in 1990 and are Class A.

 This market is fairly equally mixed residential and commercial.
-Public administration is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Keystone at The Crossing residents.
+Public administration is the dominant industry in this region.
+Commute by car is the most popular way to get to work amongst Keystone at The Crossing occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.